 On the Color Palette Settings, you may also create and save your own Custom Color Palette from scratch by clicking the Add New Palette button at the bottom.

-In addition to the options in the 3-dotted menu, Custom Color Palettes has a Delete option.
+In addition to the options in the three-dot menu, Custom Color Palettes has a Delete option.
 When a selected Custom Color Palette is deleted, the first Color Palette under the Default Color Palettes section will be selected automatically.

 Colors in a Color Palette can be changed, arranged, or deleted.
 You can click on each color option to change its color or you can also click the color picker (water-drop) icon that appears when you hover on each color option.
 You will also see a trash bin icon that you can use to delete a color option.
 Deleting all the color options in a color palette will set the color of all chart options to black.
 As for arranging the order of the colors in a Color Palette, click and hold the 6-dotted icon that also appears when you hover over each color option to start dragging the color.
 Drop to release the color option after you place it in position.

 The default background color of a report page is white (#FFFFFF).
-You can update the background color on each page of your report on the Page Settings, PAGE STYLE section.
+You can update the background color on each page of your report on the Slide Settings, PAGE STYLE section.
 The Page Settings can be accessed by clicking the icon that is on the right side of every page.

-Under the ELEMENTS section of the Page Settings, you can see Layers where you can hide an element on your report by unchecking it on the list.
+Under the ELEMENTS section of the Page Settings, you’ll see Layers where you can hide an element on your report by unchecking it on the list.
 You can also change the layer order of each element by dragging.
 One way to put this feature to good use is when you would like to add watermarks to your charts.

 There are different kinds of elements settings as there are different kinds of elements that can be added to the report.
-Element settings open when you click the icon on the right side of the selected element.
+Element settings open when you click the gear icon on the right side of the selected element.

 1. Basic Elements